danbev/learning-assembly/README.md

     (lldb) target modules dump objfile /Users/danielbevenius/work/assembler/gas/out/cli

+You can show the sections using:

+   (lldb) image dump sections

 ## Linking and Loading
 Using `chmod +x` any file can be set to be an executable, but this only tells the kernel to read the file into memory and to look for a header to determine the executable format.
 This header